cs1302uga/cs1302-genlistadt/README.md

    who does not necessarily have access to its internals.

-   For methods that are being overridden from a parent class or interface, **you NOT manually copy the entire comment and parameter details from the API website.**
+   For methods that are being overridden from a parent class or interface, **you should NOT manually copy the entire comment and parameter details from the API website.**
    Instead, include a summary sentence and `{@inheritDoc}` to make it clear to readers of the source code that your intent is to inherit the documentation.
 An example of this can be found in the style guide, [here](https://github.com/cs1302uga/cs1302-styleguide#missingjavadocmethod).